Aerial warfare during Operation Barbarossa: Training, equipment and purges

 The officer corps was decimated in the Great Purge and operational level effectiveness suffered.
 The 6,000 officers lost and then the subsequent massive expansion schemes, which increased the number of personnel from 1.5 million in 1938 to five million in 1941 flooded the VVS with inexperienced personnel and the infrastructure struggled to cope.
 It still left the VVS short of 60,000 qualified officers in 1941.
 Despite the expansion of flight schools from 12 to 83 from 1937 to June 1941, the schools lacked half their flight instructors and half of their allotted fuel supplies.
 Combined with these events, training was shortened a total of seven times in 1939–1940.
 The attrition and loss of experienced pilots in Barbarossa encouraged a culture of rapid promotion to positions beyond some pilots' level of competence.
 It created severe operational difficulties for the VVS.Sterret 2007, p.
 76.

 The process of modernisation in the VVS' frontline strength had started to gain pace and strength.
-The alleged technical primitivity of Soviet aircraft is a myth.
-The Polikarpov I-16 fighter and Tupolev SB bomber were just as capable as foreign aircraft.
-In 1941, the Ilyushin Il-2, Yakovlev Yak-1, Lavochkin-Gorbunov-Gudkov LaGG-3, Petlyakov Pe-2 and Mikoyan-Gurevich MiG-3 were comparable to the best in the World.
-Only 37 Mikoyan-Gurevich MiG-1 and 201 MiG-3s were operational on 22 June, and only four pilots had been trained to fly them.
+The Polikarpov I-16 fighter and Tupolev SB bomber were rapidly being replaced by more capable and modern aircraft.
+In 1941, the Ilyushin Il-2, Yakovlev Yak-1, Lavochkin-Gorbunov-Gudkov LaGG-3, Petlyakov Pe-2 and Mikoyan-Gurevich MiG-3 were in production, comparable to foreign analogues.
+However, only 37 Mikoyan-Gurevich MiG-1 and 201 MiG-3s were operational on 22 June, and only four pilots had been trained to fly them.
 The attempt to familiarise pilots with these types resulted in the loss of 141 pilots killed and 138 aircraft written off in accidents in the first quarter of 1941 alone.
 On 31 August, the first foreign aircraft arrived.
 The Curtiss P-40 Warhawk was among those handed over but the Soviets did not have Russian-language manuals.
 The type was evaluated and made it into operations in September/October 1941.